 What Are International Stocks

-International stocks are shares of companies headquartered and operating outside of an investor’s home country.
-These equities allow investors to access foreign economies, industries, and currencies that may be underrepresented or entirely absent in domestic markets.
+International stocks are shares of companies headquartered and operating outside your home country.
+These equities give you access to foreign economies, industries, and currencies that may be underrepresented or entirely absent in domestic markets.

-For a U.S.-based investor, international stocks typically include:
+For a U.S.-based investor, international stocks typically cover a wide range of regions and market types worth knowing about.

 - Developed markets such as Germany, Japan, the UK, France, and Australia